-The total value of non-residential building work consented (approved) was $7.5bn for the year ending April 2019, up 11 percent compared to $6.7bn in April 2018.
+The New Zealand construction industry statistics show the total value of non-residential building work consented (approved) was $7.5bn for the year ending April 2019, up 11 percent compared to $6.7bn in April 2018.

 Office space in Auckland central business district (CBD) is in short supply with vacancy rates of 5.2 percent according to research from Colliers International (2019).
 Tenants are seeking quality office space in a limited market, which is driving up prices.
 To take advantage of low vacancy rates some major projects are in the pipeline for Auckland CBD.

 Commercial Bay Development (NZ$681m) will be New Zealand’s most expensive office tower and includes 39 levels of commercial office space and world class retail.

 Auckland CBD alone will provide 42 percent of the 150,000m2 of office space under construction in 2019.
 It is likely that vacancy rates will remain low until 2020-2021 when this pipeline of projects is expected to be completed.